Childhood Apraxia of Speech Starter Guide

 *For other reasons your child may not be speaking, read my article Apraxia?
 Phonological Disorder?
 Language Disorder?
 What’s the Difference?*

 Laura Smith is a speech/language pathologist in the Denver Metro Area specializing in Childhood Apraxia of Speech.
-CASANA recognized for advanced training and expertise in Childhood Apraxia of Speech, she splits her time between the public schools and the private sector.
+She owns and operates her speech therapy clinic called A Mile High Speech Therapy.
 She is dedicated to spreading CAS awareness.
 Her passion is fueled by all of her clients, but especially her own daughter who was diagnosed with Childhood Apraxia of Speech.
 For more information visit SLPMommyofApraxia.com

 CAS